Generic Name: plerixafor (Subcutaneous route)

 Uses For Mozobil

-Plerixafor is used to treat non-Hodgkin's lymphoma (NHL) and multiple myeloma (MM).
-It is used together with granulocyte-colony stimulating factor or G-CSF (e.g., filgrastim, pegfilgrastim) to mobilize hematopoietic stem cells (HSC) for collection and transplantation.
+Plerixafor injection is used together with a granulocyte-colony stimulating factor or G-CSF (eg, filgrastim, pegfilgrastim) to mobilize hematopoietic stem cells (HSC) for collection and transplantation in patients with non-Hodgkin's lymphoma (NHL) and multiple myeloma (MM).

 Before Using Mozobil